Does wearing sunscreen cause vitamin D deficiency?

 PubMed 30945275 ↗

-SPF 15 sunscreen prevented sunburn while allowing significant increases in vitamin D levels during one week
+SPF 15 sunscreens prevented sunburn while still allowing significant vitamin D synthesis during sun holiday

 PubMed 31069787 ↗

-Sunscreens had no significant side effects on vitamin D, bone mass density, or mortality compared to controls
+Sunscreens had no significant effects on vitamin D, bone density, or mortality compared to controls

 PubMed 34698024 ↗